-We’re working with the super talented Chicago based artist Jane Barthès on the development of her PR strategy and creative communications.
-Our focus is on the UK and Europe, as well as offering some global support, especially with exhibition promotions.
-It’s particularly exciting to be working with Jane for two extra reasons: we were instrumental in organising and promoting some of her European shows (1994-2004) before she moved to the US, and she is now firmly established on the ‘ones to watch’ list.
-Look out for big things and we’re not just talking about the epic scale of some of her paintings.
+We’re delighted to be working with the Chicago based artist Jane Barthès on the development of her PR strategy and creative communications.
+Our focus is on the UK and Europe, as well as offering some global support, especially with exhibition promotions and new projects.
+We first worked with Jane between 1994 and 2004.

 “My artistic development reflects an intensely personal journey that began with comic strips in the 1980s.
 I consider myself primarily a draughtswoman seeking to exploit the illusion of space on two-dimensional surface in new ways.